 NCH may approve chemotherapeutic and supporting agents, including hematology drugs, for a period up to 90 days.

-If continued authorization is not obtained from NCH, drug-related claims may be denied.
+If continued authorization is not obtained from Evolent for those drugs not covered under SPBM, drug-related claims may be denied.

 Please note: